What is needle spiking? Astroworld tragedy raises concern - NewsBreak

 How do I know if I’ve been needle spiked?

-According to HelloMagazine.com, symptoms might imitate those of normal alcoholic intoxication, but be wildly out of line with the amount one has consumed.
-In addition, signs include needle marks or bruising near an injection point, as well as sedations, amnesia, heavy sweating, stomach discomfort, breathing difficulties, blurred vision, hallucinations and paranoia.Attorneys for 21 year-old who died during Travis Scott’s Astroworld announce lawsuit
+According to HelloMagazine.c om, symptoms might imitate those of normal alcoholic intoxication, but be wildly out of line with the amount one has consumed.
+In addition, signs include needle marks or bruising near an injection point, as well as sedation, amnesia, heavy sweating, stomach discomfort, breathing difficulties, blurred vision, hallucinations and paranoia.Houston concert deaths spur calls for independent review

 What are the dangers?